 - Impaired ability to learn and remember things

-With addiction comes symptoms of withdrawal when users attempt to abstain from the drug.
-Addiction is often diagnosed during adolescence or young adulthood.
-Because of current trends toward a wider societal acceptance of marijuana use and its availability in medicinal and recreational forms, older adults’ addiction rates may increase.
-There are behavioral and physical signs that can warn an individual about marijuana addiction:
+As with any addiction, there are symptoms of withdrawal when users attempt to abstain from the drug.
+Marijuana addiction is often diagnosed during adolescence or young adulthood.
+However, because of current trends toward a wider societal acceptance of marijuana use and its availability in medicinal and recreational forms, older adults’ addiction rates may increase as well.

 Behavioral signs can include: